Visitor Analytics

 By implementing this principle in the different aspects of your website, you will avoid investing too much time or money into optimizing little-used functionality.
 Instead, you will be able to focus your investments on the top 20% for optimal results.

-As a website owner, you are faced with the task of figuring out an infinite number of problems using limited resources.
+As a website owner, you are generally tasked with figuring out an infinite number of problems using limited resources.
 This means that you need to find out what matters the most and then invest the majority of your money, effort, and time into those key areas where you will make the greatest impact.

-The Pareto Principle and analytics are crucial ways to help you conduct user research, determine the top 20% of things that are bringing 80% of the results, and prioritize ways to spend your design and development resources to get the best return on your investment.
+The Pareto Principle and analytics are crucial ways to help you conduct user research.
+It will enable you to determine the top 20% of things that are bringing 80% of the results.
+And with this knowledge, you can prioritize ways to spend your design and development resources to get the best return on your investment.

 You can also connect with him on YouTube or Linkedin, or on his Facebook Community.